 You will enjoy your time in Belgrade with a memorable tour designed especially for you, which will give you an accurate idea of Belgrade, the vibrant town that we are happy to call home!
-So, take the plunge and dive with us into this energetic and exhilarating town!
+So, take the plunge and dive with us into this lively and exhilarating town!

-If this is not your first visit to Belgrade or you want to visit different exciting areas or neighbourhoods of Belgrade and avoid the usual highlights of Belgrade this tour is ideal for you.
+If this is not your first visit to Belgrade or you want to visit exciting areas or neighborhoods of Belgrade and avoid Belgrade's usual highlights, this off-the-beaten-path tour is ideal for you.
 We will go to the places you would be most interested in visiting.

-You might also be interested in visiting homes of some of the famous Belgraders who bequeathed their collections to the town of Belgrade or visit one of our small museums.
-In the Savamala District, the neglected former high-class area of 19th century Belgrade, which is undergoing intense gentrification, we could visit the interior of the Belgrade Cooperative Bank, founded at the beginning of the 20th century.
+You might also be interested in visiting the homes of some of the famous Belgraders who bequeathed their collections to the town of Belgrade or one of our small museums.
+In the Savamala District, the neglected former high-class area of the 19th century Belgrade, currently undergoing intense gentrification, we would enter into the Belgrade Cooperative Bank, founded at the beginning of the 20th century.

 In Dorcol District, now emerging as a trendy area, we would walk through quiet, narrow streets lined with small residential houses and former factories.
 In New Belgrade, we will see some of the masterpieces of modern architecture and residential blocks of buildings built after World War II.